 For example, some PT clinics schedule patients every 20 or 30 minutes and have more overlap of their patients, so that they are seeing 2-3 at one time.
 Some clinics say they schedule every 30 minutes, but what they do not tell you is that they will double book patients on occasion.
 I have heard physical therapists try to justify double booking or overlapping patients by saying if the patient is mostly doing exercise than we will double book.

 However, at Integrative Physical Therapy (IPT), we believe even during exercise, the therapist should be working one on one with the patient.
 The therapist should be using their hands to guide the appropriate movement and ensure the proper form.

 The human body looks for the path of least resistance, the least energy expenditure.
 However, this path may not be what is best for it, or the proper movement strategy to protect the body.
-Often, we move habitually and often we have bad habits!
-So, when I see PT clinics working like a big gym and patients are left on their own to do an exercise, it concerns me.
+Often, we move habitually, and often we have bad habits!
+So, when I see PT clinics working as a big gym and patients are left on their own to do an exercise, it concerns me.
 Patients could be doing the exercise incorrectly or in a poor position and reinforcing the injury pattern as opposed to the healing re-education that needs to occur.

 So, even if your doctor refers you to a clinic, it may not be the best clinic for you!

 Go and see the physical therapy practice.
 Is there a large space or gym where patients are working on their own?
 Do you see a therapist working with one patient and talking across the room to other patients?
 Or worse, are they talking through a curtain to another patient?

 Call the physical therapy practice and ask them what makes them different?